hyperchris/LogoDetector/README.md

 - Available [logo_name]: 'subway'
 - Tricks:
 1. The upper 15% and lower 1/3 will be ignored in both neg image selection and testing process
-2. The contrast of training and testing images is increased to 1.3x (to be done)
+2. The contrast of training and testing images is increased to 1.3x
-3.
+3. (Problem w/ training process.)

 ##How to use